Evicting a Tenant

 Landlords are subject to penalties if they change the locks or shut off utilities to get a tenant out of rental property.

-When the bank forecloses on the landlord, federal law protects the tenant.
+When the bank forecloses on the landlord, most tenants can stay in their rental.

 Legal forms and books for landlords and property managers - deal with tenants, security deposits, leases, evictions, repairs, privacy, and all things rental property management.